Where to Stay in Boston for First-Timer Visitors

 There is a free shuttle taking guests from the hotel to the airport and to the closest subway station.

-375 sq ft suites include flat-screen TVs, WiFi and private bathrooms.
+375 sq ft suites include flat-screen TVs, WiFi, and private bathrooms.

 A complimentary grab-and-go breakfast is included in the hotel price.

-A fitness center, indoor pool and hot tub are also available.
+A fitness center, indoor pool, and hot tub are also available.

 Gates sign Boston Logan Airport

-Where to Stay for Boston Marathon?
+Where to Stay for the Boston Marathon?

 If you are planning to visit Boston for the marathon as a runner or a spectator, consider the following hotels.